siderolabs/talos/website/content/v1.7/reference/cli.md

 ### Synopsis

+The command can rotate both Talos and Kubernetes root CAs (for the API).
+By default both CAs are rotated, but you can choose to rotate just one or another.
 The command starts by generating new CAs, and gracefully applying it to the cluster.

+For Kubernetes, the command only rotates the API server issuing CA, and other Kubernetes PKI can be rotated by applying machine config changes to the controlplane nodes.

 ```
 talosctl rotate-ca [flags]